aiueo13/tauri-plugin-android-fs/README.md

         Some(dest_dir_uri) => dest_dir_uri,
         None => {
             // Get initial location for folder picker.
-            // But returned uri might be ignored by it. let initial_location = api.resolve_initial_location(
+            // But this returned uri might be ignored by it. let initial_location = api.resolve_initial_location(
                 InitialLocation::TopPublicDir,
                 false